Backing Australia, U.S. State Dept says China hit 'new low' with doctored image

 Morrison used Chinese social media platform WeChat to criticise the “false image”.

-Australia has previously said 19 soldiers will be referred for potential criminal prosecution for the killings of unarmed Afghan prisoners and civilians.
+Australia has said 19 soldiers would be referred for potential criminal prosecution over the killings of unarmed Afghan prisoners and civilians.

 WeChat has 690,000 active daily users in Australia.
 Morrison’s message had been read by 57,000 WeChat users by Wednesday.